weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 d(p, q,)].
 The minimum of a finite set of positive numbers is clearly posi- tive, so that r > 0.

-The neighborhood N,(p) contains no point g¢ of E such that q # p, so that p is not a limit point of E. This contradiction establishes the theorem.
+The neighborhood N,(p) contains no point gc of E such that q # p, so that p is not a limit point of E. This contradiction establishes the theorem.